 You will need about 14 pounds of beans for a canner load of 7 quarts (or 9 pounds for 9 pints).

-Canning Green Beans – Cold Pack or Hot Pack?
+Canning Green Beans- Hot or Cold Pack?

 When you’re canning green beans, you can either do them hot packed or cold packed.
 This refers to how to pack your jars.
 A cold pack is sometimes also called “raw pack.”
 Please, oh, please, don’t think a cold pack means you don’t process.
 Most importantly, any method you use to pack your jars, you still must use a pressure canner.